entombedvirus/git-sentinel/README.markdown

 Inspiration
 -----------

-http://github.com/mbleigh/github-unfuddle by Michael Bleigh served as the inspiration for this project.
+[github-unfuddle](http://github.com/mbleigh/github-unfuddle) by [Michael Bleigh](http://github.com/mbleigh/) served as the inspiration for this project.

 Usage
 -----